atgreen/red-light-green-light/README.md

 ---------------

 As mentioned above, a `rlgl` policy consists of three separate files:
 `XFAIL`, `FAIL` and `PASS`.
-Each file

 Each file contains JSON matchmaking expressions as defined here: https://github.com/chancancode/json_expressions.

-For example, to mark a CVE failure as an exception, we add the following to our XFAIL file:
+For example, to mark a CVE failure as an exception, we add the following to our `XFAIL` file:

-    # Ignore this failure in out container images
+    # Ignore this failure in our container images
     { cve: "CVE-2014-4043" }

-To ignore all CVEs with a score of less than 7 we add the following to our XFAIL file:
+To ignore all CVEs with a score of less than 7 we add the following to our `XFAIL` file:

     # Ignore everything but the most critical CVEs.
     { score: "0..6" }